-Simply put, DDOT will not agree to let the tree house alone until the Yee girls have grown up enough to tire of playing in it (the parents have not asked for damages to settle the case).
+two years, at OAH and the DC Court of Appeals.
+Simply put, DDOT will not agree to let the tree house alone until the Yee girls have grown up enough to tire of playing in it - the parents have not pushed for damages to settle the matter.
 Ellen and

-Bing filed a complaint in the US District Court of the District of Columbia under the Federal Computer Fraud and Abuse Act of 1986 (CFFA).
-They filed only after DDOT rejected court mediation at the Office of Administrative Hearings in late 2017.
+Bing filed a complaint in the US District Court of the District of Columbia under the Federal Computer Fraud and Abuse Act (CFFA).
+They filed only after DDOT rejected mediation at OAH in late 2017.